ergo-services/ergo/README.md

-This project based on https://github.com/goerlang but everything has been merged and refactored into this project and has no backward capability
+_Notice: this project based on https://github.com/goerlang but everything has been merged and refactored._

+---

 # Node #